10 Questions to Ask Your Wedding Videographer

-When it comes to wedding videos cinematic style is usually always the way to go for that modern day industry standard.
-Traditional style will be lighter on the pockets when it comes time for payment but is it worth it in the end when it’s nothing more than a point and shoot with no creativity in the shots and post production giving you a result of no emotional impact.
-When you hire Cinematographers, it likes having a personal director to your movie, but instead of a fake love story, this one is really from beginning to the end.
-They will capture the right scenes and details throughout the day that will be cut in the editing process mixing a matching and adding audio, color grading and much more to set the tone of your perfect movie.
+When it comes to wedding videos, the cinematic style is the way to go to achieve that modern day, industry standard.
+When it comes to payment, the documentary style tends to be “lighter on the pockets” although, in the end, the cinematic style is always worth it.
+The documentary style often translates to nothing more than point and shoot with no creativity incorporated into the shots and post production.
+As a result there is little to no emotional impact.
+Hiring cinematographers is comparable to hiring a personal director except, instead of a fake love story, this one is real from beginning to end.
+They will capture the right scenes and details throughout the day that will then be rearranged in the editing process.
+The editing process also consists of mixing and matching, adding audio, color grading and much more to set the tone of your perfect movie.

-This style is commonly used often and is sometimes known as journalistic approach giving you still a creative cinematic style but with less mixing and matching when it comes to the editing process.
-The events captured throughout the day will be placed in order giving you a straight forward video of the day.
+This style is commonly used and is also known as a journalistic approach, giving you a creative cinematic style but with less mixing and matching, with regards to the editing style.
+The events captured throughout the day are placed in order giving you a straightforward video of the day.

-A typical feature length video can be up to 20 or 150 minutes depending on the set package deal or if the videographer has customized for his clients which usually cost more when looking to extend.
+A typical feature length film can be anywhere between 20 to 150 minutes, depending on the set package deal or if the videographer has arranged a custom package for his clients.
+If that’s the case, an extension usually costs more.

-A typical Highlight length video can be up to 3 to 10 minutes of your best moments like the vows, cake cutting, the toast, and dances.
-This video is favored by most brides sharing it with family and friend.
+A typical highlight length film can be up to 3 to 10 minutes.
+This video will highlight the best moments which usually include the vows, cake cutting, the toast and dances.
+This video is favored by most brides because it can be shared easily with family and friends.

 Same Day Edit

-It’s a pretty sweet deal if you can have this type video thrown into the wedding package for no charge.
-Even if you did need to pay then, it could still be worth it being able to show a highlighted video of the couple answering interviewed questions about the love they have for each other or talking about the best and worst moments together that people can hear and enjoy at the reception.
+An engagement video is a beautiful addition your love story and your wedding day.
+A highlighted video of the couple answering interviewed questions about the love they have for each other or talking about the best and worst moments together is a great memory to keep and enjoy at the reception.

-Videographers will monitor the congregation photo shoot to capture creative moments when they find a chance between the photographer taking pictures they will step in to ask the couple or the group for a setup shots that may add to the final video.
+Videographers will monitor the group photo shoot to capture creative and candid moments.
+When they find a chance in between the photographer taking pictures, they will step in to ask the couple or the group for a setup shots that may add to the final video.

-This can vary from 1 month all the way to 6 months depending on the company you go with and how many weddings they are already booked for in season, but usually, you will find on average 1 to 3 months to receive your video.
+This can vary from 1 month all the way to 6 months.
+It depends on the company you go with and how many weddings they have booked for the season but usually you will find, on average, 1 to 3 months to receive your video.

-Most wedding videographers that you set a meeting with and maybe end up signing with should be sending you a client question and answer sheet depending on if the videographer talked about these details in your last meeting but if not then in the next few days the sheet should be sent out to you.
-This will help the videographer fully understands what they should be keeping in mind when capturing footage on the day of your wedding.
+Most wedding videographers that you consult with will ask that you fill out a client question and answer sheet unless they prefer to discuss all details in a meeting.
+This information will help the videographer fully understand what they should be keeping in mind while capturing footage on the day of your wedding.

 Many companies provide the photography service, but most of the time they are just well trusted outsourced companies.
-The videographers who do not offer photography service at all just like to worry about their craft and focus 100% on producing an excellent quality video.
+Videographers who do not offer photography service tend to focus 100% of their attention to their craft and producing an excellent quality video.

-Not all, but some videographers will have you pay a small retainer fee on the day of signing to secure the booking.
-The total outstanding fees will be paid before receiving the final product.
+Some videographers will have you pay a small retainer fee on the day of signing to secure the booking but for the most part the total outstanding fees are paid before receiving the final product.

-The timelines for booking a videographer could be about 5 to 12 months but the soon the better especially if you want to secure the videographer for your specific wedding date.
+The timeline for booking a videographer can be anywhere from 5 to 12 months but the sooner the better, especially if you want to secure the videographer for your specific wedding date.